 Professor Collins has worked internationally for two Fortune 500 companies.
 She worked in the Purchasing, Logistics, and Accounting Departments of Siemens AG in Germany and Spain.
 She was hired by HP in Barcelona, Spain, and she worked for a division of HP that eventually split off from the company and was subsequently renamed Agilent Technologies.
 After her short stint at Agilent Technologies, she worked in the Marketing Department of Pirelli Tyres SpA in Spain and Italy, eventually becoming one of the youngest junior managers at the company.
-Professor Collins has travelled to over 40 countries in North, Central, and South America, the Middle East, Europe, Asia, and Australia, and she speaks fluent German and Spanish.
+Professor Collins has travelled to almost 50 countries in North, Central, and South America, the Middle East, Europe, Asia, Africa, and Australia, and she speaks fluent German and Spanish.

 Economic Growth and Development in Asia